tcdi/plrust/doc/src/functions/return-type.md

 Returning a `Result` helps to simplify error handling, especially when a `LANGUAGE plrust` function uses [Spi](../spi.md) as the Rust `?` operator is usable to propagate errors during function execution.

+Since the  Rust "Error" type cannot be expressed as part of the `CREATE FUNCTION` statement, PL/Rust generalizes the error to `Box<dyn std::error::Error + Send + Sync + 'static>` to provide as much compatability as possible with the wide range of concrete Error types in the Rust ecosystem.